Student Clubs & Organizations

 Past activities include adopting a family for the holidays, donating to the Ronald McDonald House, coordinating the Nursing student graduation ceremony, and planning social events.

-Club activities include hosting programming competitions, creating group projects, providing support to students who need help on coding assignments, and attending an annual field trip to the ROC on Tech conference in Rochester.
+Club activities include hosting programming competitions, creating group projects, supporting students with coding assignments, and attending an annual field trip to the ROC on Tech conference in Rochester.

-Psych club provides opportunities for students to connect with each other and share common experiences like coping with college stress, practicing self-reflection, and developing one's identity.
+Psychology Club provides opportunities for students to connect with each other and share common experiences, such as coping with college stress, practicing self-reflection, and developing one's identity.
 Club members discuss trauma and its outcomes, explore issues of diversity and equity, and complete self-awareness exercises to identify personal strengths.
-This club is an excellent supplement to our Psychology program, but welcomes all students interested in the subject.
+This club is an excellent supplement to our Psychology program but welcomes all students interested in the subject.

-Viticulture club promotes the regional wine industry in a variety of ways and is open to any student who wishes to learn more about the wine and grape industry.
+Viticulture Club promotes the regional wine industry in various ways and is open to any student who wishes to learn more about the wine and grape industry.
 The club encourages students in our Viticulture and Wine Technology program to engage with the professional viticulture community and provides opportunities to network with some of the 130+ wineries located in the region.

 Past activities include attending regional wine industry conferences and hosting a bottling day event.

-Dungeons and Dragons (D&D) Adventurer's club brings people together using imagination, creativity, leadership, and teamwork to reach a common goal.
-D&D is a popular tabletop roleplaying game set in a world of swords and sorcery where players becomes characters who advance a story together through dialogue, decision-making, and dice rolls.
+Dungeons and Dragons (D&D) Adventurers Club brings people together using imagination, creativity, leadership, and teamwork to reach a common goal.
+D&D is a popular tabletop roleplaying game set in a world of swords and sorcery where players become characters who advance a story together through dialogue, decision-making, and dice rolls.
 All D&D players are welcome, whether you are a veteran of the game or just curious about trying it for the first time.

 Dead Poets Society is a place where students who are drawn to poetry and other forms of imaginative expression can socialize with fellow creative individuals.
 The club welcomes students from all disciplines and is home to writers and fine arts students as well as mathematicians and American Sign Language students.